likweitan/ESPHome-touch-display-mount/README.md

 # 2.8" ILI9341 Touch Display Enclosure for ESP32 with Home Assistant Integration

 This project provides ESPHome config files and 3D-printable files for an enclosure designed to house a 2.8" ILI9341 touch display.
-Compatible with standalone 2.8" ILI9341 touch display connected to an ESP32 boards or using the ESP32-2432S028 (integrating an ESP32 Wroom module and ILI9341 display on one board), this setup serves as an external, touchscreen-enabled display for your Home Assistant environment.
+Compatible with standalone 2.8" ILI9341 touch display connected to an ESP32 board or using the ESP32-2432S028 (integrating an ESP32 Wroom module and ILI9341 display on one board), this setup serves as an external, touchscreen-enabled display for your Home Assistant environment.

 The enclosure is designed for mounting beneath a desk and includes a swivel joint, allowing for easy adjustments to the viewing angle while keeping all cables neatly concealed for a clean, streamlined look.
 The touchscreen offers multiple customizable buttons linked to Home Assistant automations, making it easy to control functions such as lighting—and you’re free to create additional buttons as desired.